-- work effectively in multinational teams;
+- work effectively in multinational teams

-- use creativity to establish innovative solutions;
+- use creativity and problem-solving skills to establish innovative solutions

-- manage the design process and evaluate outcomes;
+- manage the design process and evaluate outcomes

-- develop economically viable, ethically sound and sustainable solutions;
+- develop economically viable, ethically sound and sustainable solutions

-- demonstrate leadership and project management skills;
+- demonstrate project management skills

 - meet changing customer needs.

-You can complete an MEng, which involves an integrated additional year of study or undertake a separate Masters qualification after BEng level in a specialist subject field.
+You can complete an MEng, which involves an integrated additional year of study, or undertake a separate Masters qualification after BEng level in a specialist subject field.
 Research through an MRes, MPhil or PhD is also possible.

 As a new graduate employee, you may work towards Incorporated or Chartered status through the Engineering Council to achieve professional standards and you can be involved in further work-related education and training.